How to MIG Weld Stainless to Mild Steel: Step by Step

 There are three basic stainless steel types:

-- Finally, you might have martensitic stainless used for small cutting tools and other machinery components.
+- Finally, you might have martensitic stainless used for small cutting tools and machinery components.
 This type is the hardest to weld and needs preheating and further post-welding heat treatment.

 By following this guide, you can weld ferritic and martensitic stainless to mild steel without preheating.

-But only when you:
+But only if you:

 - Weld non-critical projects that will not endure high mechanical or thermal stress.